dnarain-astro/docs/astro/migrate-to-astro.md

 ## Step 1: Upgrade to Airflow 2.1.1

-If you have already upgraded all of your DAGs to Airflow 2.1.1+, you can skip this step.
+If all of your existing DAGs are on Airflow 2.1.1+, you can skip this step.

 Astro Runtime, which is Astro's Airflow runtime environment, only supports Airflow 2.1.1+.
-To run any existing DAGs on Airflow 1.10.15 or less, you must first upgrade to at least Airflow 2.1 and then upgrade to a subsequent minor release.
+To migrate any existing DAGs on Airflow 1.10.15 or less, you must first complete the major upgrade to Airflow 2.11.
 For a full guide on upgrading from Airflow 1.10.x to 2.0+, see the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-from-1-10/index.html).

 :::info